 - Facilitating internal stakeholder interviews to identify business objectives and subject matter experts

-- Looking into content tools and software that can help them to create and promote content
+- Looking into content tools and software that can help them create and promote content

 After an initial research phase, the content marketing manager can start working on one or several content marketing plans.
-Depending on the size of the company and scope of their offering, multiple content marketing plans will often be needed to define strategy and tactical execution for individual brands, business units or channels.
-For example:
+Depending on the size of the company and the scope of its offering, multiple content marketing plans are often necessary to define strategy and tactical execution for individual brands, business units, or channels.

-Each content marketing plan should be informed by the overall content marketing strategy (which is usually created with the help of the wider marketing team) and should define the exact goals for each initiative and identify how the content manager will achieve these goals with content.
+Each content marketing plan should be informed by the overall content marketing strategy, usually created with the help of the wider marketing team.
+Plans should define the goals for each initiative and identify how the content marketing manager and team will achieve these goals using content.

 - Specific, measurable goals with a timeline in which to meet them

-- The types of content that will be created (ex: blog posts, ebooks, white papers, infographics, etc.)
+- The types of content that will be created (i.e. blog posts, ebooks, white papers, infographics, etc.)

-- The topics that will be covered (and why)
+- The topics that will be covered and reasons for choosing them

-- The channels that will be used to distribute the content
+- The content channels that will be used to distribute the content

-Your content marketing manager may also create individual content marketing plans for specific campaigns, an overall plan for a set time period (such as the next quarter or year), or a combination of the two.
+A content marketing manager may also create individual content marketing plans for specific campaigns, a specific time period (such as the next quarter or year), or a combination of the two.

-Once a content marketing plan has been flushed out, content marketing managers can now plot deadlines for creation, publication, and promotion on a content calendar so the whole marketing team can see at a glance what content is planned for the coming weeks and months.
+What does a content marketing manager do to maintain a steady and consistent flow of content?
+Once teams flesh out the content marketing plan, content marketing managers plot deadlines for creation, publication, and promotion on a content calendar, ensuring the entire marketing team can see at a glance what content is planned for the coming weeks and months.

-Having a visual editorial calendar helps your content manager align content publication and promotion with key dates that are important to your business and other marketing campaigns.
-It’s also important to build slack time into the schedule to allow for any delays in content production and to allow for last-minute, real-time marketing opportunities.
+A visual editorial calendar helps the content manager align content publication and promotion with key dates important to your business and other marketing campaigns.
+It’s also important to build slack time into the schedule to allow for delays in content production and last-minute, real-time marketing opportunities.